dandoore/mgtman/README.md

 	DSK files now relate to EDSK format files which are a flexible disk format.
 	MGT files are a raw dump of the disk data but the term is still used interchangably so most DSK files relating to the SAM Coupe are the raw dump (MGT) format.

+**Resources for building**

+Windows batch file for compiling C with Z88DK, creating MGT file and executing in SimCoupe

+Copy of SAMDOS2 binary for inclusion into MGT images.

+helloworld.c for Sam Coupé